CharityTeam/New-Project3--backend/README.md

- .What is The app about:
+ What is The app about:

  A web application that target indvisuals, to get their needs.  it's a non profit organization that provides a direct support to an individuals.